- 12 Days -

 We're just assembling some amazing activities to choose from - wont be long!

-Auckland is not only the biggest city in New Zealand, it's also the gateway to some amazing scenery and experiences.
-From its location on Auckland Harbor it's easy to reach some of the 50 islands contained in the adjacent Hauraki Gulf Maritime Park.
-Auckland is the ideal starting point for any New Zealand trip, be it scenic, cultural, fine food and wines or adventure based.
-Start by selecting the activities that appeal to you in Auckland and adding them to your Wish List.
-And use the the maps to see your daily progress.
+Auckland is not only the biggest city in New Zealand, it's also the gateway to some amazing local scenery and experiences.
+From its location on Auckland Harbor it's easy to visit most of the 50 islands in the adjacent Hauraki Gulf Maritime Park.
+Auckland is an ideal starting point for any New Zealand trip, be it to enjoy great scenery, fascinating local culture, or fine food and wines.

 This massive high country plateau, a World Heritage Park, is an incredibly diverse region of tussock grassland, wild rivers, forests and birdlife with the three volcanoes of Tongariro, Ngauruhoe and Ruapehu dominating the landscape.
 There are great walking and biking trails, white water rafting, some of the best trout fishing in the world and the highlight of any visit, the Tongariro Crossing.
 The ultimate destination for any adventurer.

 Instead of taking the the main road south, follow the beautiful Whanganui River Road for 80 miles, passing rural landscapes and enjoying forest and river views until you reach the town of Wanganui.
 From Wanganui, rejoin the main road south for an easy drive, following the coastline and reaching the capital city of Wellington two hours later.

 Wellington is the capital of New Zealand and the country's most cosmopolitan city.
 Since the opening of the new National Museum "Te Papa" it has become an increasingly popular destination for international visitors and food lovers will appreciate the large number of excellent boutique cafes and ethnic restaurants that are a feature of the city.